 Due to the size of Port School, the nature of our students’ challenges and the high enrolment demand, it is likely that a position will not immediately be available.
 You may be offered a place on the waitlist, or be advised to re-apply at a later date.
 The School will contact the parent when a position has become or is likely to become available.
 Typically, three separate phone calls on three different days will be made.
 If parents are not contactable and do not respond to the School within five working days, the applicant may be removed from the waitlist.
 The waitlist is regularly reviewed and triaged, using a range of criteria including student level of need and the status quo of the existing student body.
 The lodging of a student’s name on the waitlist does not create a legal obligation upon the School to make a place available, or to offer a place in a particular order in which names are placed on the list.

 Once a position becomes available, an initial interview with the Principal and/or Head of School will be arranged.
 Both parent and student must attend this meeting.
-At this interview, the suitability of Port in respect to the students’ needs will be assessed.
+At this interview, the suitability of Port School in respect to the student’s needs will be explored and assessed.
 If Port is felt to be suitable, a second interview will be arranged with the student’s Port School Mentor, which again must be attended by both parent and student.
 Subject to the outcome of this meeting, the parent and student may be asked to complete an enrolment form.
-The following documentation should be brought to the meeting.
-It is required in order to proceed with the enrolment and failure to supply these documents may result in the enrolment being delayed or not proceeding.
+The following documentation should be brought to the meeting, and is required in order to proceed with the enrolment.
+Failure to supply these documents may result in the enrolment being delayed or not proceeding.

 - Student’s birth certificate